 With a few notable exceptions, termite damage occurs very slowly.
 In addition, it’s pretty rare for a structure or wall to completely collapse from termite damage without giving indicators well ahead of time.
 Termite damage is usually identified and addressed before major structural damage has occurred.
 In fact, industry insiders estimate the average termite damage repair claim to only cost between $1,500 – $3,000.

 Non-believers cite the low average cost of repairs.
 They base their logic on simple math.
 They calculate that ten years worth of renewal fees will essentially pay for the cost of termite damage repair.
 Instead of paying a renewal fee, they choose allocate funds to an emergency fund that can draw interest.
 After all, there’s no guarantee termites will return.
-These are the same types of consumers that select high deductibles on their auto insurance because it saves money in the long run.
+These are the same types of consumers that select high deductibles on their health insurance because it saves money in the long run.
+If you are wanting good health insurance then apply for e111 insurance and get the policy you and your family needs.

 Other detractors of termite bonds may have had a bad experience with a termite control company.
 Perhaps they’ve had termite damage while under bond, yet had difficulty getting the repairs completed in a timely manner.
 Others may have fallen victim to a “loophole” in the termite control company’s contract and/or had to take legal action.